 It’s always nice to see one of the squarebirds (1958-1960) – The newly revised shape that marked the addition of a back seat.
 This change, instigated by Robert McNamara, wasn’t popular with everyone who were sad to see the 2-seater go.
 However, there is no denying that Ford experienced a massive increase in sales when they went this route.

 There weren’t too many changes this year and this was the third and final year the “Square Birds” body would be used.
 The grille reverted to the small squares design used in 1957 and there were now three taillights per side rather than two.
-The 3 sets of hash marks on the rear fender is another sure sign you are looking at a 1960 model.

 Power comes from a 352 cubic inch Thunderbird V8 engine with four-barrel carburetor producing 300 horsepower.
 This is paired with the optional three-speed Cruise-O-Matic automatic transmission.

 |Golde Edition sliding sunroof||$212|

-|4-way power driver’s seat
+|4-way power driver’s seat||$92|

-This car is currently for sale on eBay. (follow the link for even more photos)
+This 1960 Thunderbird is currently for sale on eBay. (follow the link for even more photos)